A Review on Covalent Organic Frameworks and their Application in Drug Delivery

 Abstract

-In recent years, cancer has become the second cause of death worldwide.
-Covalent Organic Frameworks (COFs) are new emerging 2 or 3D porous nanomaterials that have attracted tremendous attention in recent years.
-These materials are composed of light elements including carbon, nitrogen, hydrogen, which are connected with strong covalent bonds.
-Due to their low density, high surface area and intrinsic porosity, suitable crystallinity and high thermal stability, these materials have become a suitable candidate for many applications such as sensors, drug delivery, separation, catalysts and adsorption.
-Porosity and high loading capacity have led to highly encapsulation of therapeutic agents into COFs.
-These materials can modify with different functional groups to achieve targeted and highly biocompatible drug delivery.
-Also their metal free nature has caused to their proper application in drug delivery and has demonstrated low cytotoxicity in in vitro studies.
-In this review, firstly different types of COFs and then number of studies conducted with these nanomaterials for drug delivery applications will be reviewed.
-The last part, the challenges associated with COFs in drug delivery and cancer treatment field will be discussed.
+Today, cancer is the second leading cause of death worldwide.
+Covalent Organic Frameworks (COFs) are new emerging 2 or 3D porous nanomaterials that have attracted tremendous attention.
+These materials are composed of light elements including carbon, boron, hydrogen, which are connected with strong covalent bonds.
+Due to their low density, high surface area, and intrinsic porosity, suitable crystallinity, and high thermal stability, these materials have become a suitable candidate for many applications such as sensors, drug delivery, separation, catalysts, and adsorption.
+Due to their porosity and high loading capacity, COFs has the ability to encapsulate various types of therapeutic agents.
+These materials can modify with different functional groups to achieve targeted drug delivery and increase biocompatibility.
+Also, their metal-free nature has caused COFs to have a good perspective in drug delivery applications and have shown low cytotoxicity in in-vitro studies.
+In this review, different types of COFs and a number of studies conducted on these nanomaterials for drug delivery applications have been reviewed.
+In the last part, the upcoming challenges in this area have been discussed.

 Keywords